Champaign County Auditor

 Fraud and Abuse Portal

 The Champaign County Fraud and Abuse Portal is for reporting any suspected fraud, misconduct or abuse by Champaign County employees, contractors, or vendors.
+This portal is also made available for whistleblower protection under 50 ILCS 105/4.1

 Here are some ways for members of the public to report fraud, misconduct or abuse.